Ernst Streeruwitz: Member of National Council

 During the runup to the 1923 legislative elections, the Federation of Austrian Industries and the Christian Social Party negotiated an agreement of mutual support.
 The federation would assist the party financially; the party would run candidates sympathetic to the industrialists.
 Streeruwitz agreed to be added to the Christian Social candidates, pursuant to the agreement, and was elected to the National Council.

 Except for his strong dislike for Marxism and his opposition to Social Democratic labour policy, Streeruwitz was ideologically at odds with his party.

 Whereas Austrian independence had gradually become one of the Christian Social Party's defining platform planks, Streeruwitz continued to support the integration of Austria into the German Reich.
 Catholic clericalism was another one of the party's defining platform planks, but Streeruwitz, like most Austrian pan-Germans and like his father before him, was hostile to political Catholicism.
 Streeruwitz also was a poor fit socially.
 He looked down on the petite bourgeoisie, which was the Christian Socials' core constituency and the faction's main source of recruits.
-He criticised his caucus for what he thought of as its lack of unity and discipline; he ridiculed its members for their poverty.
+He criticized his caucus for what he thought of as its lack of unity and discipline; he ridiculed its members for their poverty.
 Even though he vocally despised leading Social Democrats such as Otto Bauer and Robert Danneberg, and the Arbeiter-Zeitung reciprocated with a string of personal attacks, Streeruwitz thought highly of Karl Renner and was ready to work with the opposing side if common ground could be found.